20 of the Best Emotional, Story-Driven Games Right Now

 17. Red Dead Redemption 2 – Best Adventure, Story-Driven Game

-The story is long and slow paced, perfect for those who like to take their time and involve themselves in many side quests.
-But for those looking for constant action and adrenaline, you might not like Red Dead Redemption.
+Red Dead Redemption 2 is a long and slow paced story-driven adventure game by Rockstar Games, perfect for those who like to take their time and take on the many side quests.
+If you’re looking for constant action and adrenaline though, this might not be your cup of tea.

 18. Yakuza 0 – Best Crime Drama & Quirky Comedy